-She completed her postdoctoral training in the field of p53 targeted therapies in the Department of Microbiology, Tumor and Cell biology, Karolinska Institute.
+She completed her postdoctoral training in the field of p53 tumor biology and targeted therapies in the Department of Microbiology, Tumor and Cell biology, Karolinska Institute.

 In 2007, she was awarded Assistant Professor position at the University of Gdansk, and in 2012 she was recruited to the Department of Microbiology, Tumor and Cell biology, Karolinska Institute as Assistant Professor and Principal Investigator.

-Our goal is to identify effective, specific, and selective treatment for acute myeloid leukemia that can be rapidly translated into clinical practice.
+Our goal is to identify effective, specific, and selective treatments for TP53-mutated acute myeloid leukemia and other cancers that can be rapidly translated into clinical practice.

-Towards that goal, we use repurposed drugs shown to reactivate p53 proteins, p53 and p73, the standard of care and unique pre-clinical models which include primary human cancer cells and humanised mouse models.
+Towards that goal, we use repurposed drugs shown to reactivate p53 proteins, p53 and p73, the standard of care and unique pre-clinical models which include primary human cancer cells and humanized mouse models.